Learn to create an animated face mask effect!

-In the Inspector panel, create a new material for faceMeshRetouch.
+In the Inspector, create a new material for faceMeshRetouch.
 Change the Shader Type to Retouching.

 Create a face mesh and rename it faceMeshDistortion.
-In the Inspector panel:
+Scroll down to Deformation in the Inspector.
+Then:

 The shape of the face should look different now:

-To add the objects to scene, drag them from the Assets panel into the Scene tab.
+To add the objects to scene, drag them from the Assets Panel into the Scene Panel.
 We added each object to the scene twice:

 Adjust the null objects to set the position of the ears.
-We used the manipulators to work out the best position, but you could also set the position in the Inspector panel.
+We used the manipulators to work out the best position, but you could also set the position in the Inspector.
 For:

 For bunnyEarRotator_right, next to Scale change X to -1.
 This will flip the ear over to the other side.

 It's worth noting that making this adjustment to the scale changes the material's normals - they'll be inside out.
-Make sure the material, bunnyEar_color_Mat is set to Double Sided - by checking the box under Render Options in the Inspector panel.
+Make sure the material, bunnyEar_color_Mat is set to Double Sided - by checking the box under Render Options in the Inspector.

 First we need to flip one of the whiskers over to the other side of the face, like we did with the ears.
-So:
+To do this:

-Again, make sure the material, whisker_mat is set to Double Sided - by checking the box under Render Options in the Inspector panel.
+Again, make sure the material, whisker_mat is set to Double Sided - by checking the box under Render Options in the Inspector.